Sachingaur11/3D-AI-Chatbot/README.md

 The component preloads necessary 3D models and animations to ensure smooth performance and quick loading times.

+## Backend
+The backend of the application is located in the `backend` folder.
+The main file is `index.js`, which plays a crucial role in handling server-side logic and communication with the frontend.

 ## Running the Application
-To run the application, navigate to both the frontend and backend folders and run `npm run dev` in each folder.
+To run the application, navigate to both the `Frontend` and `backend` folders and run `npm run dev` in each folder.